Automated Node Remediation with AutoClusters

 AutoClusters is a Kubernetes add-on that must be enabled at the cluster level.

-- For new clusters: You can enable the AutoClusters addon during the cluster creation process through the UI by selecting the AutoClusters add-on.
+- For new clusters: You can enable the AutoClusters addon during the cluster creation process through the UI by selecting the AutoClusters add-on, or through the CLI via the

 Here's an example for a Kubernetes Deployment: